viraj96/mbaytas.github.io/research/index.md

 computer vision, motion capture, machine learning, gestural interaction, sound in user interfaces

-Currently I am particularly interested in experimenting with deep learning applications on motion capture and other time series data for enabling novel user interfaces.
+Currently I am particularly interested in experimenting with deep learning on motion capture and other time series data for enabling novel user interfaces.
 I welcome opportunities to learn about and collaborate on this topic.

 ## projects